SWATLab-git/TOSEM-2021-Replication/README.md

 # TOSEM-2021-Replication

+## Studying the Practices of Testing Machine Learning Software in the Wild

 This repository is a replication package analyzing of the software testing practices related to Machine Learning based application

 ## The descriptions of the contents: